 How to Perform a Minute Meditation

-Find a place where you can be undisturbed for a few minutes.
-You can meditate in the shower, your bedroom, the bathroom (but watch out for deep breathing in there!), or the car before you drive to work or run an errand.
+Firstly, find a place where you can be undisturbed for a few minutes.
+Then you can meditate in the shower, your bedroom, the bathroom (but watch out for deep breathing in there!), or the car before you drive to work or run an errand.
 Any place where you will be alone for a few minutes is appropriate.
 You don’t need to be sitting on the beach at sunset or on the mountainside by a babbling brook to find the solitude you need to follow this meditation.
 You can simply imagine these peaceful locations.

 Preparing the meditation spot may deepen the sessions and help mitigate distractions.